 At the heart of the 340i X beats a Class AB 100W (into 8ohm) amp that’s designed around two pairs of MOON’s precision matched proprietary bipolar output transistors per channel, working in Class A up to 5W and powered by a huge custom toroidal transformer, feeding two banks of 10,000uF capacitors per side.
 Analogue inputs include three line-level over RCA and one balanced over XLR, with the phono stage taking up a fourth pair of RCA sockets.
 There’s also a front panel 3.5mm input for portable players and the like.

-With the D3 DAC onboard, this adds three S/PDIF inputs (one optical and two coaxial) alongside a USB-2, with the latter handling PCM data rates up to 32-bit/384kHz and DSD up to 256.
+With the D3 DAC onboard, this adds three S/PDIF inputs (one optical and two coaxial) alongside a USB-2 handling PCM data rates up to 32-bit/384kHz and DSD up to 256.

 Covering all bases

 The onboard phono stage is just as flexible, with impedance settings for 10/100/475/47k ohms and capacitance for 0/100/330/430pF.
 There are also five gain settings at 40/50/54/60/66dB, making this more versatile than most standalone phono amps at twice the price.
 If you’re a regular cartridge swapper, you’ll need to be confident enough to pop the MOON’s top cover to access the phono board’s jumpers and if not, your dealer is there to help.

 The amp is solidly built with a quality finish.
 Its front panel controls, which include separate speakers off (for headphone listening) and mute buttons plus an illuminated volume knob are simple to use.
 The large red LED front panel display may have a the vibe of a retro alarm lock, but from across the room it’s highly legible and that’s what matters.
 That said it can also be turned off if you prefer.
 The slender supplied remote is also nicely finished and more responsive that most.